 Returning Student Move-In: Friday, August 22, 2014 at 8:00 am

 Winter Break All Halls Close: Saturday, December 13, 2014 at noon

-All first-year residence halls are closed during January Term
+All First Year Experience (FYE) residence halls are closed during January Term (J-Term)

 To access your room assignment, follow these steps:

 5. Select term